FHU/2023-os-memes/_posts/2023-02-23-AddisonAdcock-address-space-meme.md

 image: privileged_mode_meme.jpg
 chapter: 15
 ---
-The OS should run in privileged mode where it has access to the entire machine.
-Applications should run in user mode, where they should be limited in what they can do.
+The hardware should provide special instructions to modify the base and bounds registers, allowing the OS to change them when different processes run.
+These instructions are privileged; only in kernel (or privileged) mode can the registers be modified.
 Privileged mode is needed to prevent user-mode processes from executing privileged operations.